cepdnaclk/e18-4yp-Virtual-Patient-Simulator-for-Skill-Training-in-Dentistry/docs/README.md

 </table>

-Tutors can enter detailed dental conditions and case-specific information through form-based inputs, which are then stored in the **Firestore Database**.
+Tutors can enter detailed dental conditions and case-specific information through form-based inputs, which are then stored in the Firestore Database.
 The backend processes this information and generates custom data that will later be displayed in the student’s interface.

 #### 2. **Backend Infrastructure**
-The **Backend Infrastructure** is the core of the VPS, powered by **Firebase Cloud Functions** and **Node.js**.
+The Backend Infrastructure is the core of the VPS, powered by Firebase Cloud Functions and Node.js.
 It handles all data transactions, such as:
-- **Data storage**: Saves custom cases created by tutors in the **Cloud Firestore** database.
+- **Data storage**: Saves custom cases created by tutors in the Cloud Firestore database.
 - **Data retrieval**: Fetches stored case data for students when they select a case.
 - **Real-time updates**: Ensures any modifications made by tutors (like adding a new case or updating existing cases) are reflected instantly for students.

 The backend facilitates smooth communication between the tutor and student interfaces.
-For instance, when a tutor creates or updates a case, the data is stored in **Cloud Firestore** and becomes available for students to access in real-time.
+For instance, when a tutor creates or updates a case, the data is stored in Cloud Firestore and becomes available for students to access in real-time.

 #### 3. **Student Interface**
-The **Student Interface**, also built using **React**, allows students to:
+The Student Interface, also built using React, allows students to:
 - View a list of available dental cases.
 - Select a case to interact with.
-- Engage with the virtual 3D dental model, powered by **Unity** and **WebGL**.
+- Engage with the virtual 3D dental model, powered by Unity and WebGL.

 <table>